canonical/kafka-k8s-operator/docs/how-to/migrate.md

 ```
 <!-- Do we need the `edge` track in the above? -->

-When the `data-integrator` charm relates to a `kafka` application on the `kafka-client` relation interface, passing `extra-user-roles=admin`, a new user with `super.user` permissions will be created on that cluster, with the charm passing back the credentials and broker addresses in the relation data to the `data-integrator`.
+When the `data-integrator` charm integrates with a `kafka` application on the `kafka-client` relation interface, passing `extra-user-roles=admin`, a new user with `super.user` permissions will be created on that cluster, with the charm passing back the credentials and broker addresses in the relation data to the `data-integrator`.
 As we will need full access to both clusters, we must grab these newly generated authorisation credentials from the `data-integrator`.

 SASL credentials to connect to the target Charmed Apache Kafka K8s cluster: